 Everyone knows the importance of drinking water; however, most women do not drink enough.
 Dehydration can lead to a number of health issues, including digestive disorders, kidney stones, low blood pressure, muscle cramps, cognitive issues, shock and coma.
 As you age, the odds of succumbing to dehydration increases.
 Drink at least eight 8-ounce glasses of water each day to help prevent dehydration.

 Your 40s is the perfect time to get your health on track.
 During this phase of your life, you will go through numerous changes, including menopause that can affect your body.
 Weight loss will no longer be as easy as it once was, you may begin to notice that your muscles are not as toned as they once were and you may begin to have aches and pains.
-Eating a healthy diet, ensuring you are getting the proper nutrients, exercising regularly and drinking plenty of water can help you stay healthy.
+Eating a healthy diet, ensuring you are getting the proper nutrients, exercising regularly, drinking plenty of water and using EcoNugenics Products can help you stay healthy.